INDICATION

 *Grading defined by NCI CTCAE version 5.0.

-Hepatotoxicity includes alanine aminotransferase increased, aspartate aminotransferase increased, blood bilirubin increased, drug-induced liver injury, hepatitis, hepatotoxicity, liver function test increased, transaminases increased.1
+Hepatotoxicity includes alanine aminotransferase increased, aspartate aminotransferase increased, blood bilirubin increased, drug-induced liver injury, hepatitis, hepatotoxicity, liver function test increased, and transaminases increased.1

 §Cough includes cough, productive cough, and upper-airway cough syndrome.1